-Abuse and neglect in nursing homes can have serious consequences, with the victim’s death being the worst outcome possible.
+Abuse and neglect in Colorado nursing homes can have serious consequences, with the victim’s death being the worst outcome possible.
 When a nursing home or staff members cause fatal injuries, the victim’s families have a right to pursue justice with the help of a nursing home wrongful death attorney.

 Contact Nursing Home Justice Today